ShivangiSingh-2101/C-1-/README.md

 ALGORITHM:

-Step-by-step:
+- Start the program

-Start the program
+- Display "Hello World"
-Display "Hello World"
+- Declare variables: n, m for inputs; sum, sub, mul, div for results
-Declare variables: n, m for inputs; sum, sub, mul, div for results Display a message: “Enter first number”
+- Display a message: “Enter first number”
-Read input and store in n
+- Read input and store in n
-Display a message: “Enter second number”
+- Display a message: “Enter second number”
-Read input and store in m
+- Read input and store in m
-Perform and store results:
+- Perform and store results:
-sum = n + m
+- sum = n + m
-sub = n - m
+- sub = n - m
-mul = n * m
+- mul = n * m
-div = n / m
+- div = n / m
-Display all the results using cout
+- Display all the results using cout